 If you already have diabetes, the way to determine your Personal Fat Threshold is to lose weight while tracking your blood sugars and body fat percentage.
 The body fat percentage at which your blood sugars normalise is your Personal Fat Threshold.

-To go back to our roundabout analogy, the secret to managing your body fat and reducing the congestion of fuel in your bloodstream is to ensure that you aren’t pouring in fuel from all sources at the same time.
+To go back to our roundabout analogy, the secret to managing your body fat and reducing fuel congestion in your bloodstream is to ensure that you aren’t simultaneously pouring in fuel from all sources.

 However, as we will see below, our modern food environment has created a unique situation where we can constantly fill all fuel tanks at once.
 It’s no wonder we rarely get to burn our body fat which is only used once all the other fuel sources are used up!